BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

 _You can scale up pods but if the node goes down so does your application_

 >  this is a good time to explain the key differences between containerized platforms and traditional infrastructure.
-Containers come and go, you depend on fairly lightweight image reliable places to spawn instances of image (a container) quickly and reliably.
+Containers come and go, you depend on the lightweightedness and portability of an image to reliably spawn instances of an image (a container) quickly and across a variety of platforms.
 Whenever a node goes down for maintenance all the pods that were running go down with it.
 In summary, we don't care to keep pods running for as long as possible.
 Up time is not a consideration.
 We care that we can bring up a new pod to replace dead ones quickly and reliably.
 In traditional infrastructure, you depend on up time, if things go wrong it can be a tenuous process to bring your app up back to life.

 ### Additional Nodes Provide Capacity